-Regarding public health risks, consulates may refuse visas in case of disease constituting a public health risk as defined by the International Health Regulations (IHR) of the World Health Organisation (WHO) and other infectious diseases or contagious parasitic diseases if they are subject of protection provisions applying to nationals of Member States.
+Regarding threats to public health, any disease with epidemic potential as defined by the International Health Regulations (IHR) of the World Health Organisation (WHO) and other infectious diseases or contagious parasitic diseases if they are subject of protection provisions applying to nationals of Member States may be regarded as constituting such a threat.
 In such circumstances, consulates shall receive instructions from their central authorities.
-"Public health risk" is assessed through the Community Network set up under Decision 2119/98/EC and its Early Warning and Response System (EWRS) and the ECDC, set up by Regulation (EC) No 851/2004 establishing a European centre for disease prevention and control.
-(See also: ecdc.europa.eu)
+"Public health risk" is assessed through the Community Network set up under Decision No

+1082/2013/EU20 and its Early Warning and Response System (EWRS) and the ECDC, set up by Regulation (EC) No 851/2004 establishing a European centre for disease prevention and control.
+(See also: ecdc.europa.eu).